Abstract analogues of flux as symplectic invariants: Families of objects

 where the middle term is the Hochschild cochain complex of $A$ with coefficients in the $A$-bimodule $\tilde{A}$.
 If $G$ is cohomologically full and faithful, the left hand map is a quasi-isomorphism.
 Less obviously (it is a form of Morita invariance), if $G$ is a quasi-equivalence, the right hand map is also a quasi-isomorphism.
 Informally one can think of these two maps as follows.
 If we deform the $A_\infty$-structure on either $A$ or $\tilde{A}$ infinitesimally, there will be a term measuring the failure of $G$ to be an $A_\infty$-functor for the deformed structure, which is the image of the corresponding deformation classes in $\mathit{HH}(A,\tilde{A})$.

-We also need to know about the behaviour under formal enlargement.
-Thinking of Hochschild cohomology in terms of deformation theory, one expects deformations of $A$ to induce ones of $A^{\mathit{tw}}$.
+We also need to know about the behaviour of Hochschild cohomology under formal enlargement.
+Thinking again in terms of deformation theory, one expects deformations of $A$ to induce ones of $A^{\mathit{tw}}$.
 This can indeed be made rigorous, leading to a canonical map